arunmmadhu/Tau3MuProjections/README.md

 # Projections

-To create datacards in the `makeYield/ZTT`, `makeYield/ZTT` and `makeYield/W` directories, run the `python makeCards.py` file in these directories to create the datacards in the `makeYield/*/datacards_modified` directory.
+To create datacards in the `makeYield/ZTT`, `makeYield/ZTT` and `makeYield/W` directories, run the `python3 makeCards.py` file in these directories to create the datacards in the `makeYield/*/datacards_modified` directory.

 For the ZTT limit projections, a limit scan needs to be run at each luminosity wrt BDT cuts.
 The steps are: